kubernetes/enhancements/keps/sig-network/20190603-EndpointSlice-API.md

 - Verify performance/scalability via testing.
 (Scale tested to 50k endpoints in 4k node cluster)
 - Get performance fixes identified in scale testing merged.
+- Split `IP` address type into new `IPv4` and `IPv6` address types.
 - Implement dual-stack EndpointSlice support in kube-proxy.
 - Implement e2e tests that ensure both Endpoints and EndpointSlices are tested.
 - Add support for `endpointslice.kubernetes.io/managed-by` label.
 - Add FQDN addressType.
 - Add support for optional appProtocol field on `EndpointPort`.

+### Splitting IP address type for better dual stack support

+Although the initial vision for the `IP` address type was to be inclusive of both IPv4 and IPv6 addresses, that ended up complicating workflows in consumers like kube-proxy.
+In that case, and we anticipate many more, the consumer is only interested in a specific IP family for an endpoint.
+Both Endpoints and Services have moved toward using different resources per IP family.
+It only makes sense to mirror that behavior with EndpointSlices.

+With that in mind, the proposed changes for beta will involve the following:

+1. Add 2 additional address types: `IPv4` and `IPv6`.
+2. Update the EndpointSlice controller to only create EndpointSlices with these address types.
+3. Deprecate the `IP` address type, making it invalid for new EndpointSlices in 1.17 before becoming fully invalid in 1.18.

 ## Alternatives